Your Personal Account

 We may from time to time make available promotional interest rates.
 If we do, we will notify you of the applicable promotional rate and the period during which the promotional rate will apply.
 Purchases and transactions made during this period (the "Promotional Balance") will be charged at the promotional rate of interest.
 We will tell you about any special terms which will apply to the availability of the promotional rate.
 We will apply the standard rates of interest to any Promotional Balance before the end of the promotional period, if you do not make at least your minimum payment by the payment due date shown in your statement at any time during the promotional period.
 At the end of the promotional period, the Promotional Balance will transfer to your standard account balance and the standard rates of interest will apply to it.

-We may vary the interest rate (or other provisions of this agreement) giving you at least 21 days written notice - see condition 11.
+We may vary the interest rate (or other part of this agreement) giving you at least 21 days written notice - see condition 10.

-We base these examples and APRs on the following six assumptions that the law requires us to make :
+We base this example and APR on the following six assumptions that the law requires us to make:

 - Your credit limit is £400.